 And it still affords us an opportunity to think about those we may have offended during the year and make amends.
 It can still be a time of reconciliation for the Christian.
 What does it say about personal reconciliation and atonement in the New Testament?

-“Therefore, if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there before the altar.
-First, go and be reconciled to your brother; then come and offer your gift.”
-Matthew 5:23-24
+“So if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there before the altar and go.
+First be reconciled to your brother, and then come and offer your gift.”
+Matthew 5:23-24 ESV

 Reconciliation between people was important enough to Jesus that He said to not even offer a gift at the altar if you know you have offended someone!